Perspectives on Yoga Therapy, Health & Wellbeing

 Yoga and Alcohol - Dulling the Mind and Senses

 Alcohol, in any form, dulls the senses and slows the functions of the mind.
 Yoga is a practice intended to create awareness and increased consciousness, and clarity of mind, thinking, perspective.
-At the purely physical/physiological level, it is practiced for self-care, injury prevention, and general health and wellbeing.
+At the purely physical or physiological level, it is practiced for self-care, injury prevention, and general health and wellbeing.
 Alcohol impairs balance and coordination, affects judgement and emotional control, causes muscle cramps or weakness, reduces circulation, and dehydrates the body.
 These are merely short-term effects: long-term effects range from brain shrinkage and liver toxicity, to permanent damage to the nervous system, cardiovascular system, and endocrine system, as well as severe malnutrition.
 And what of consuming alcohol directly after practicing yoga?
-Given that yoga is regularly touted as reducing anxiety, lowering blood sugar, eliminating toxins, increasing balance and proprioception, and bringing clarity of mind, we would suggest that alcohol –which causes anxiety, raises blood-sugar levels, creates extra work for the liver to clear out toxins and metabolites, reduces the ability to balance and coordinate, and impairs function of the mind/brain– is not compatible with a practice which seeks to create balance and communication between mind and body, and stability and control of the physical/external body and mental/inward body.
+Given that yoga is regularly touted as reducing anxiety, lowering blood sugar, eliminating toxins, increasing balance and proprioception, and bringing clarity of mind, we would suggest that alcohol—which causes anxiety, raises blood-sugar levels, creates extra work for the liver to clear out toxins and metabolites, reduces the ability to balance and coordinate, and impairs function of the mind/brain—is not compatible with a practice which seeks to create balance and communication between mind and body, and stability and control of the physical / external body and mental / inward body.

 Yoga and Meditation: Avoiding Rumination

-Mainstream yoga regularly emphasizes physicality and increased flexibility, coupled with music, heated rooms, and/or an array of props... rather than establishing a calm, focused mind, stable body, and quiet space to rest the senses and reduce the barrage of extra-sensory input we are subjected to by the modern world.
-There are, most certainly, efforts by some yoga instructors and yoga therapists to achieve a balance by offering 'meditation', yet there exists a common misconception –and lack of understanding– of the essential difference between meditation, and rumination.
+Mainstream yoga regularly emphasizes physicality and increased flexibility, coupled with music, heated rooms, and an array of props—rather than establishing a calm, focused mind, stable body, and quiet space to rest the senses and reduce the barrage of extra-sensory input we are subjected to by the modern world.
+There are, most certainly, efforts by some yoga instructors and yoga therapists to achieve a balance by offering 'meditation', yet there exists a common misconception—and lack of understanding—of the essential difference between meditation, and rumination.
 As a yoga therapist and instructor, client and student questions regarding meditation have led to long conversations in an effort to elucidate this point.

 Meditation, reflection, contemplation...
 Each is distinct, yet are all too often aggregated under the rubric of meditation.
 First and foremost, one must be aware that meditation is a practice, not simply a technique.
-There are indeed techniques which can lead us to master the practice of meditation, commonly overshadowed by numerous techniques taught and presented as 'meditation'.
-A few simple examples can serve to make this distinction:
+There are indeed techniques which can lead us to master the practice of meditation, commonly overshadowed by numerous techniques taught and presented as 'meditation.'

 Such training does not occur over a week, but over years, if not decades, of tutelage and introspection.
-For most of us who do not seek an ascetic life, meditation can be a goal, however first learning the most basic techniques and methods which might allow one to sit comfortably for extended periods of time, or calm the mind enough to even begin to focus on a single concept or visualization... are an arduous task!
-First learning mindfulness of the mind and it fluctuations, as well as awareness of the body, can be lifetime pursuits.
+For most of us who do not seek an ascetic life, meditation can be a goal; however, first learning the most basic techniques and methods which might allow one to sit comfortably for extended periods of time, or calm the mind enough to even begin to focus on a single concept or visualization... are an arduous task!
+First learning mindfulness of the mind and its fluctuations, as well as awareness of the body, can be lifetime pursuits.

 Respecting The Origins of Thai Bodywork

-For years we have commented on and written about the misrepresentation of, and misinformation about, Thai bodywork (Nuad Borarn) on the internet, in print, and in classes and trainings.
-Comments such as "Thai Massage is an ancient healing method that has been rediscovered in the 21st century", or "Thai massage is a sacred form of yogic healing" are incorrect both in historical context and from the perspective of Thais and their outlook on bodywork's role within Thai medicine.
+For years we have commented on and written about the misrepresentation of, and misinformation about, Nuad Borarn (Thai bodywork ) on the internet, in print, and in classes and trainings.
+Comments such as "Thai Massage is an ancient healing method that has been rediscovered in the 21st century," or "Thai massage is a sacred form of yogic healing" are incorrect both in historical context and from the perspective of Thais and their outlook on bodywork's role within Thai medicine.

-The fact that Thai traditional medical and healing practices have been suppressed in the past, to the point of disappearing from public view, does NOT mean that a tradition has been 're-discovered' in the 21st century.
-The current-day renewed interest in Thai bodywork and resurgence into Thai culture began in the late 60's: To say that it has been rediscovered in the 21st century is an affront to Thai practitioners and teachers (Ajahn), and more importantly to the resilient and enduring legacy of Thai bodywork within the Thai medicine tradition (kept alive by mo'borarn, Thai medicine doctors) throughout the centuries.
+The fact that Thai traditional medical and healing practices have been suppressed in the past, to the point of disappearing from public view, does NOT mean that a tradition has been 'rediscovered' in the 21st century.
+The current-day renewal of interest in Thai bodywork and resurgence into Thai culture began in the late 60's: to say that it has been rediscovered in the 21st century is an affront to Thai practitioners and teachers (Ajahn), and more importantly to the resilient and enduring legacy of Thai bodywork within the Thai medicine tradition (kept alive by mo'borarn, Thai medicine doctors) throughout the centuries.